PostHog/posthog.com/contents/handbook/people/hiring-process.md

 - What did you do on your very best day at work?
 - Tell me about a project that you led that failed.
 Why did it fail and what did you learn?

+One of the two technical interviewers will lead the discussion.
+The reason for 2 people is to ensure a deeper, higher quality interview.

 ### PostHog SuperDay

-We offer everyone who's gotten through the interview process the chance to do a paid PostHog SuperDay.
+We offer those who have gotten through the interview process the chance to do a paid PostHog SuperDay.
 We schedule 1 full day in advance with the candidate where we hire them as a contractor.

 This gives the candidate a chance to learn how we work, and for us to see the quality, speed and communication of the candidate.
 It is a very demanding day of work.